mwpastore/sinja/README.md

 potentially dangerous: IDs, attribute hashes, and [resource identifier objects][22].

-Finally, some routes will automatically invoke the `show` action helper on your behalf and make the selected resource available to other action helpers as `resource`.
-You've already told Sinja how to find a resource by ID, so why repeat yourself?
-For example, the `PATCH /<name>/:id` route looks up the resource with that ID using the `show` action helper and makes it available to the `update` action helper as `resource`.
+Finally, some routes will automatically invoke the resource locator on your behalf and make the selected resource available to the corresponding action helper(s) as `resource`.
+For example, the `PATCH /<name>/:id` route looks up the resource with that ID using the `find` resource locator and makes it available to the `update` action helper as `resource`.
 The same goes for the `DELETE /<name>/:id` route and the `destroy` action helper, and all of the `has_one` and `has_many` action helpers.

 #### `resource`